GrognardsFromHell/OpenTemple.Native/README.md

 Visual Studio 2019 is required to build this project.
 We recommend the free Community version (or the standalone build tools).

+### Using NuGet Package Locally

+Sometimes you may want to use the NuGet package built by this repository in your local OpenTemple build directly.
+To do this, build the native component using CMake as described above, and then run `localbuild.cmd` from the managed subdirectory.
+This uses the build output from the `cmake-build-debug` directory.
+You need to use this as your CMake build directory, otherwise the native DLL will not be included in the NuGet package properly.
+Once you have run the script, change the OpenTemple.Interop dependency in your OpenTemple Core project file to the version number printed by `localbuild.cmd` to make use of the local package.

 ## Dependencies

 [SoLoud](https://github.com/jarikomppa/soloud) is used for outputting sound on various platforms.